devkimchi/jamstack-intro-demo/README.md

 az login
 ```

 And finally run the following command to publish the app.
+It creates an [Azure Static Web App](https://docs.microsoft.com/azure/static-web-apps/overview?WT.mc_id=dotnet-13835-juyoo) instance and deploy the app.

 ```bash
 az staticwebapp create \